Sofipet/My_Data_World/ML_Projects/Geospatial Water Quality Prediction/README.md

 ## Final Status

 The challenge threshold was successfully passed.

-Final best verified true leaderboard score: 0.4199

 The most important contribution was the design and integration of time-aligned Google Earth Engine extreme and anomaly features into a target-wise tree-based regression stack.

 ## What I Would Do With More Time